michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 The overall concept is similar to the one from the previous article, but with two key changes:

 **1. Handling Fees**
 Handling fees are common when trading on the spot market via a third party (the operator).
 The two most common billing methods are: a fixed price per energy unit (e.g., 250 CZK per 1 MWh) and a percentage of the energy price (e.g., 15% of the sold energy price).
+The second one is also applied for deducting taxes.

-The solution below supports both.
+The solution presented below supports both.
 Because of different taxation for sold and purchased energy, the energy price should be stored as net value.

 > Note: Prescription of prices and fees must be created in database manually, in advance of incoming energy data.
 Regardless spot prices, there are many of them which need to be entered manually, since an API for automatic retrieval is unlikely.
 Spot values will be delivered in automated way.

-The above requires quite a changes to prices structure, introducing tables for two types of fees.
-I took the opportunity to rename some objects.
+The above requires quite a changes to prices structure known from previous article, introducing tables for two types of fees.
+I took this as an opportunity to rename some objects.

 **2. CAGGs Calculate and Store Energy Costs**
 Materializing costs in CAGGs improves performance when reading data.
 Rendering graphs no longer requires lookups to the prices table, which is especially helpful on resource-constrained hardware like a Raspberry Pi.
 We will aggregate both prices: sale and purchase.
 On top of that we will store net and upshift values which should enable options for future analysis.